kevanstannard/rescript-nextjs-mongodb-app/README.md

 - [MongoDB](https://www.mongodb.com/)
 - [Tailwind CSS](https://tailwindcss.com/)

-And has simple account features such as signing up, account management, and account related email notifications.
+And has simple account features such as signing up, logging in ans basic account management.
+It also includes ReCaptcha and account related email notifications using [Send Grid](https://sendgrid.com/).

 ## Development